vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2016-12-20
+Given the low coverage in the form pipiens, I pool their reads and repeat the freebayes analysis to identify potentially diagnostic markers.

+#2016-11-22
+Here I run ipyrad without using the reference genome of Culex quinquefasciatus, to compare the results with the alternative approach of mapping the reads to that reference.
+I set it up to run in a cluster, but after a few months in queue, I resort to run it locally in avalon.

 #2016-07-26
 We subsampled molestus reads and used pyrad to cluster the reads under different similarity thresholds.
 The results suggest that a similarity threshold of 95%